JustinLove/junkyard_wars/README.md

 - Basic Combat Fab is the Junkyard Dog - a cheap scavenger
 - Advanced Combat Fab is a basic builder designed for heavy fire situations - a commander in all but uber cannon and death weapon.
 - Inferno has a powerful short-range lathe for mopping up an enemy base and quickly mining metal spots.
-- Vanguard has heavy reclaim tool; you won't like the power bill, but it usually doesn't need to operate for long.
+- Vanguard has a heavy reclaim tool; you won't like the power bill, but it usually doesn't need to operate for long.
 - Firefly has a very weak lathe for picking up small rocks and trees
 - Gunship has a moderate lathe for reclaim raiding.
-- Sunfish has a basic relaim tool; the effect direction may be off since it doesn't have a turret.
+- Sunfish has a basic reclaim tool; the effect direction may be off since it doesn't have a turret.

+### Playing against the AI

+The AI is designed for a streaming economy and really doesn't get this mode.
+I've tricked into playing with x5 eco and metal_drain_check 0.12, but it will still get stalled pretty easily.

 ## Planned Features

-Currently in the exporatory phase; lots of tweaking and probably adding reclaim untis for all factories.
 Might look for unit to replace metal extractors; tried reclaim towers but found them fiddly.

+Considering breaking up the major changes into separate mods. (wreckage, features, units)

 ## Trivia

 - There are lots of rounding or overshoot errors in the economy, but nobody notices in a streaming economy.
 - It's possible to set feature reclaim value, it's just... odd.
 You can get (metal_value/max_health)/10, plus some error based on the build power used.
 In the typical case, a feature is either 25/25/10 or 25/10/10 for trees, basically 1 metal if you round up generously, and the fabber error dominates.
 - Features must be damageable to be reclaimable.
-- If a metal spot is reclaimed, the strategic icon stays, but you can't build on it anymore (unless you're the AI)
+- If a metal spot is reclaimed, the strategic icon stays, but you can't build on it anymore (very rarely a fabber will lucky when reclaiming-to-build)  Icons do disappear if the feature is destroyed.
 - You must shadow (at least certain) features for changes in base_feature take effect.
 - The commander produces 1 metal to avoid a bug where you can't reclaim with zero metal income, zero metal in storage, and a metal demand.
+- More generally, reclaim rate is limited by build rate - if build speed is being attenuated by lack of metal, reclaim rates will also be reduced, exacerbating the problem.
 - A unit has 1 part of it's metal in life, and wreckage_health_frac parts of it's metal in death.
 Killing a unit with reclaim is easier with high wreckage fractions.

 ## Development